MathOnco/Mistic/Readme.md

-# MIsTic: image tSNE visualizer
+# Mistic: image tSNE visualizer

 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
 Currently the code supports 7-panel Vectra images.